Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Deep Transfer Learning Methodology

 \subsection{Weakly-and-semi Supervised TL}

 Although impressive results have been achieved by unsupervised TL methods, the domain gap cannot be completely eliminated due to the lack of supervision on the target domain.
 There is still a relative performance gap compared with supervised TL methods.
 Another way in addressing the domain gap is by using the weakly-and-semi supervised learning method that utilizes both weakly labeled and some labeled/unlabeled data in target domain.

-By involving some supervisions in the target domain, the weakly-and-semi supervised learning methods could achieve a better performance than the unsupervised TL methods while still worse than the supervised TL methods.
-While various methods have been proposed for weakly-and-semi supervised transfer learning, how to leverage the unlabeled target data with the help of available labeled data under different situations is still a challenging open question.

-Based on the available supervision, the weakly-and-semi supervised transfer learning methods could be roughly classified into two types: 1) \textit{Weakly-Supervised TL}: There are only weakly supervised labels in the target domain.
-2) \textit{Semi-Supervised TL}: There are only semi-supervised labels in the target domain, including some labeled data and the remaining unlabeled data on target domain.
+Based on the available supervision, the weakly-and-semi supervised transfer learning methods could be roughly classified into two types: \textit{Weakly-Supervised TL}: There are only weakly supervised labels in the target domain. \textit{Semi-Supervised TL}: There are only semi-supervised labels in the target domain, including some labeled data and the remaining unlabeled data on target domain.

 \textit{Weakly-Supervised TL}: Theories of weakly supervised learning have been applied in autonomous driving~\cite{barnes2017find,gojcic2021weakly}, such as object detection, semantic segmentation, and instance segmentation.
 The transfer learning techniques can be applied simultaneously with the weakly supervised learning.
 For example, when an instance-level task only has image-level annotations in target domain but with instance-level annotations in source domain, the pseudo annotations can be predicted~\cite{inoue2018cross} for the object detection task.
 Given a source domain (synthetic data) with pixel/object- level labels, a target domain (real-world scenes) might only have object-level labels, where the pixel-level and object-level domain classifiers can be used in transfer learning to learn domain-invariant features for the semantic segmentation task in driving scenes~\cite{wang2019weakly}.